WASHINGTON MAST PERMIT

 Depending on your age, you will be issued either a Class 13 or Class 12 MAST Permit.

-You will receive a “Class 13 Server Permit” if you are 18 to 20 years old.
-This permit allows you to:
+You will receive a "Class 13 Server Permit" if you are 18 to 20 years old.
+This permit allows you to do the following in areas not prohibited to minors:

-You will receive a “Class 12 Mixologist Permit” if you are 21 years of age and older.
-This permit allows you to:
+You will receive a "Class 12 Mixologist Permit" if you are 21 years of age and older.
+This permit allows you to do the following in all areas of the licensed premises:

 The WSLCB requires you to obtain a MAST Permit within 60 days of your initial hire.
 However, if you are conducting an alcohol tasting at an approved location, you must be able to present a permit.
 There is no grace period allowed for people conducting alcohol tastings.